 Once inside the Old Town from the Pile Gate, you will see the Onofrio’s Fountain on your right.
 This 15th-century large water fountain still supplies fresh drinking water!

-During the Middle Ages, the city had complex aqueduct system that brought water from the mountains 12 kilometers away.
+During the Middle Ages, the city had a complex aqueduct system that brought water from the mountains 12 kilometers away.
 The water ended up here as it was the largest fountain and then was routed through the rest of the city.
-This water supply was one of the reasons that Dubrovnik could resist sieges a number of times through history.
+This water supply was one of the reasons that Dubrovnik could resist sieges a number of times throughout history.